titpetric/platform-maillist/README.md

 # Maillist

-This is an example of using the platform to provide a maillist module.
+This is an example platform application.

+## About

 While the module isn't implemented, this demonstrates structure, and handles some typical concerns for modules like migrating SQL schema.